Daniel Rourke is a British born writer/artist currently based between London and Berlin.

-In March 2015 artist & activist Morehshin Allahyari and I released The 3D Additivist Manifesto: a call to push technologies beyond their breaking point, into the realm of the provocative and the weird.
+In March 2015 artist & activist Morehshin Allahyari and Daniel released The 3D Additivist Manifesto: a call to push technologies beyond their breaking point, into the realm of the provocative and the weird.
 The project was the 2016 recipient of the prestigious Vilém Flusser Residency for Artistic Research, Berlin.
 The resulting 3D Additivist Cookbook – composed of the work of over 100 artists, designers and theorists – was published as a free 3DPDF on December 2nd 2016.
 The 3D Additivist Manifesto and Cookbook have since become seminal critical resources in the teaching of 3D fabrication, speculative design, and digital cultures in fablabs, universities, and art institutions around the world.

-See additivism.org/news for detailed list of events
+See additivism.org/news for a detailed list of events

 The /stream section of this website archives what Daniel reads, writes, watches, thinks, researches, and does as part of an ongoing experiment with aggregation and abundance.
 You can think of it as an interactive notebook and (extended) portfolio, designed for making connections and going astray.
 Click.
 All.
 The.
 Things.